-The uPVC windows are generally in good condition.
+The uPVC windows and doors are generally in good condition.
 They will require servicing to make sure they are secure and fully functioning, which will involve:

-- inspecting the hinges, handles, and seals.
-Any defective components found will be replaced and other areas lubricated to ensure ease of opening - the external mastic joint around the window frame will be inspected as this can become dry and crack, leaving areas exposed to water ingress.
-If there are any signs of failing this will be renewed - the external window frames and casements will be cleaned with an uPVC window cleaner the while the scaffolding is up
+- Inspecting the hinges, handles, and seals.
+Any defective components found will be replaced and other areas lubricated to ensure ease of opening.
+All existing window restrictors, to safeguard residents, will be checked and serviced to ensure they are functioning.
+Where restrictors are defective or removed they will be replaced and where required but missing, they will be fitted. - The external mastic joint around the window frame will be inspected as this can become dry and crack, leaving areas exposed to water ingress.
+If there are any signs of failing this will be renewed - The external window frames and casements will be cleaned with an uPVC window cleaner the while the scaffolding is up